Olivia de Havilland: 1941–1944: War years and lawsuit

-De Havilland was re-united with Flynn for their eighth movie together, Walsh's epic They Died with Their Boots On.
+De Havilland was reunited with Flynn for their eighth movie together, Walsh's epic They Died with Their Boots On.
 The film is loosely based on the courtship and marriage of George Armstrong Custer and Elizabeth "Libbie" Bacon.
 Flynn and de Havilland had fallen out the previous year, mainly over the roles she was being given, and she had intended not to work with him again.
 Flynn said, "She was sick to death of playing 'the girl' and badly wanted a few good roles to show herself and the world that she was a fine actress."
 After she learned from Warner that Flynn had come to his office saying he needed her in the film, de Havilland accepted.
 Screenwriter Lenore Coffee was brought in to add several romantic scenes and improve the overall dialogue, resulting in a film that includes some of their finest work together.
 Their final on-screen appearance is Custer's farewell to his wife.
 "Errol was quite sensitive", de Havilland later remembered, "I think he knew it would be the last time we worked together."
 Flynn's final line in that scene would hold special meaning for her: "Walking through life with you, ma'am, has been a very gracious thing."
 They Died with Their Boots On was released on November 21, 1941, and while some reviewers criticized the film's historical inaccuracies, most applauded the action sequences, cinematography, and acting.
 Thomas M. Pryor of The New York Times found de Havilland "altogether captivating".
-The film went on to earn $2,550,000 and was Warner Bros' second-biggest money-maker of that year.
+The film went on to earn $2,550,000 and was Warner Bros.' second-biggest money-maker of that year.

-In 1942, de Havilland appeared with Henry Fonda in Elliott Nugent's romantic comedy The Male Animal, about an idealistic professor fighting for academic freedom while trying to hold onto his job and his wife Ellen, portrayed by de Havilland.
+In 1942, de Havilland appeared with Henry Fonda in Elliott Nugent's romantic comedy The Male Animal, about an idealistic professor fighting for academic freedom, while trying to hold onto his job and his wife Ellen, portrayed by de Havilland.
 While the role was not particularly challenging, her delineation of an intelligent, good-natured woman trying to resolve the unsettling circumstances of her life played a major part in the film's success, according to Tony Thomas.
 The film was a critical and commercial success, and Bosley Crowther of The New York Times noted that de Havilland "concocts a delightfully pliant and saucy character as the wife".
 Around the same time, she appeared with Bette Davis in John Huston's drama In This Our Life (1942).
 Based on the Pulitzer Prize-winning novel of the same name by Ellen Glasgow, the story is about two sisters whose lives are destroyed by the anger and jealousy of one of them.
-Crowther gave the film a negative review but praised de Havilland's "warm and easy performance".
+Crowther gave the film a negative review, but praised de Havilland's "warm and easy performance".
 During production, de Havilland and Huston began a romantic relationship that lasted for three years.